 Playpens must meet labelling and performance requirements.

-For more information, please visit Health Canada's Consumer Product Safety web page.
+For more information, please visit Health Canada's Bringing Consumer Products into Canada web page.

 Used or second-hand mattresses